 Officials from the Ministry of Economy and Finance and Ministry of Environment referred questions about revenue collection from the concession to each other, with spokespersons for each ministry refusing to answer the questions.

 The activist’s identity is likely concealed because Mother Nature supporters have been routinely targeted by the government for their activism, some being convicted for their activities.
 Mother Nature member Long Kunthea was arrested in September for attempting to conduct a one-person march to Prime Minister Hun Sen’s house to protest the filing of Boeung Tamok in northern Phnom Penh.

-Other members of the group were arrested in August and September for their participation in protests against the jailing of prominent unionist Rong Chhun, who was sent to pre-trial detention in July for comments he made about Cambodia’s border with Vietnam.
+Other members of the group – Long Kunthea, Phuon Keoreaksmey, and Thon Ratha – were arrested for the plans to advocate and raise awareness over the filling of Phnom Penh’s Boeng Tamok.
+Their arrest coincided with the detention of other youth activists who were protesting the jailing of prominent unionist Rong Chhun, who was sent to pre-trial detention in July for comments he made about Cambodia’s border with Vietnam.

 Sok Kong could not be reached for comment.
 His personal secretary, Seng Chanthou, said the residential arm of the group was run by Sok Kong’s son, but declined to share his contact and said Sok Kong’s son was currently in the United States.

 Vit Vathana, Kampot Provincial Hall spokesperson, would only confirm that the government had granted a 99-year lease in the Bokor National Park and that any development activity would not impact the protected forests.